 The starting point is your profile photo.
-While some parts of the world are understandably a bit more cautious, most guys will show their face in their profile photo.
+While some parts of the world are understandably a bit more cautious, most guys will show their face in their profile photo on a dating app.
 You don’t have to do that, but you’re less likely to meet guys that you’re into if you don’t.
 In other parts of the world, guys might have to be a bit more discreet.
 Take your lead from what everyone else is doing in your area.

 Your profile photo is the first impression that guys on the apps are going to get of you.
 It should accurately represent you, but you also want to be putting your best foot forward.
 Make sure you’re bringing your A-game and some decent lighting to your profile photo.

 Make sure you complete as many of the bio fields as you can.
 Be honest and authentic with the information that you include, but there’s no need to write an essay.

 It’s okay to positively describe the kind of guys that you’re into, but don’t be offensive.
 Don’t be racist.
 Don’t fat-shame.
 Don’t femme-shame.

 Try and let a bit of your personality show through, but there’s no need to overdo it.
 If you’re not sure what to write, check out a few of the profiles on the app that catch your eye and see if the style that they’ve used for their bio might work for you.